Paul Robeson: 1956–1957: End of McCarthyism

-Later years
+Later life

 Here I Stand

 While still confined in the U.S., Robeson finished his defiant "manifesto-autobiography" Here I Stand, published on February 14, 1958.
 John Vernon noted in Negro History Bulletin that "few publications dared or cared to review it—as if he had no longer existed".
 In a preface to the 1971 edition, Robeson's friend and collaborator Lloyd L. Brown wrote that "no white commercial newspaper or magazine in the entire country so much as mentioned Robeson's book.
-Leading papers in the field of literary coverage, like The New York Times and the Herald-Tribune, not only did not review it; they refused even to include its name in their lists of 'books out today'."
-Brown added that the boycott was not in effect in foreign countries, for example, Here I Stand was favorably reviewed in England, Japan, and India.
+Leading papers in the field of literary coverage, including The New York Times and the Herald-Tribune, not only did not review it, they refused even to include its name in their lists of 'books out today'."
+Brown added that the boycott was not in effect in foreign countries; for example, Here I Stand was favorably reviewed in England, Japan, and India.
 The book also received prompt attention from the African-American press.
 The Baltimore Afro-American was the first to champion the merits of Robeson's autobiography.
 The Pittsburgh Courier, Chicago Crusader, and the Los Angeles Herald-Dispatch soon followed suit.
 The NAACP's magazine, The Crisis, was more critical in its appraisal.

 1958–1960: Comeback tours

 Europe

 After Robeson's passport was returned in June 1958, he immediately left the U.S. for Europe.
 He embarked on a world tour using London as his base.
-He gave 28 performances in towns and cities around Great Britain.
+He gave 28 performances in towns and cities throughout Great Britain.
 In April 1959, he starred in Tony Richardson's production of Othello at Stratford-upon-Avon.
 In Moscow in August 1959, he received a tumultuous reception at the Luzhniki Stadium where he sang classic Russian songs along with American standards.
 Robeson and Essie then flew to Yalta to rest and spend time with Nikita Khrushchev.

-On October 11, 1959, Robeson took part in a service at London's St Paul's Cathedral, the first black performer to sing there.
+On October 11, 1958, Robeson took part in a service at London's St Paul's Cathedral, the first black performer to sing there.

-On a trip to Moscow, Robeson experienced bouts of dizziness and heart problems and was hospitalized for two months while Essie was diagnosed with operable cancer.
+On a trip to Moscow, Robeson experienced bouts of dizziness and heart problems, and he was hospitalized for two months while Essie was diagnosed with operable cancer.
 He recovered and returned to Great Britain to visit the National Eisteddfod of Wales.

-In 1960, in what was his final concert performance in Great Britain, Robeson sang to raise money for the Movement for Colonial Freedom at the Royal Festival Hall.
+In 1960, during his final concert performance in Great Britain, Robeson sang to raise money for the Movement for Colonial Freedom at the Royal Festival Hall.